ward/run/_drafts/2021-08-07-slovenia-trip.md

 the top.
 It is also the way you would take when biking up and down.
 We took this way down to make it a bit easier on ourselves.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210729_132114.webp' description='The switchback countdown painted on the trees.
+Motivating or the opposite?' %}

 At the top is a border marker stone, some monuments aimed at promoting the friendship between the countries, and mementos of how the border used to be.
 The Austrian side also gives you a magnificent view on a big valley.
 Walk a bit